 The Black Mass

 In 1765, a young Thomas Wayne, along with numerous other influential colonial Americans, participate in a demonic mass where they attempt to summon the demon Barbatos, in an attempt to gain eternal life.
 When the summoning seemingly works, all of the men but Thomas flee in fear, locking Thomas underground with the demon.
-While Thomas believes he had summoned Barbatos, what actually appeared to him was Darkseid's weapon, the Hyper Adapter, which adapted to Hurt, with the intent of using Thomas as a weapon against his future descendent.
+While Thomas believes he had summoned Barbatos, what actually appeared to him was Darkseid's weapon, the Hyper Adaptor, which adapted to Hurt, with the intent of using Thomas as a weapon against his future descendent.

 Testing of Batman

-Early in his career, Batman agreed to scientific tests that would allow the government to create replacement Batmen, if anything tragic was to happen to the orignal.
+Early in his career, Batman agreed to scientific tests that would allow the government to create replacement Batmen, if anything tragic was to happen to the original.
 These tests were overseen by a one Simon Hurt, who put Batman through a series of hallucinogenic tests, where he would see such things as the death of Dick Grayson, who was Robin at the time.
-While Batman was taking Hurt's tests, the Doctor would secretly plant a post hypnotic trigger into Batman's mind, triggered by the phrase "Zurr-En-Arrh" which he intended to use in the future as a way to disable Batman.
+While Batman was taking Hurt's tests, the Doctor would secretly plant a post hypnotic trigger into Batman's mind, triggered by the phrase "Zur-En-Arrh" which he intended to use in the future as a way to disable Batman.
 Hurt would later use his findings on Batman's psychology to create three possible replacements to Batman that he would later use to torment the real one.